MicrosoftDocs/customer-insights/ci-docs/data/connect-delta-lake.md

 ## Manually run a full data refresh on a Delta table folder

 A full refresh takes all the data from a table in Delta format and reloads it from the Delta table version zero (0).
 Changes to Delta folders are versioned, and Customer Insights - Data uses the Delta folder versions to keep track of what data to process.
 If Customer Insights – Data last synchronized with version 23 of your Delta folder data, it expects to find version 23 and possibly subsequent versions available.
-If the expected data versions are not available, [data synchronization fails](#data-synchronization-failure).
+If the expected data versions aren't available, [data synchronization fails](#data-synchronization-failure).

 Changes to the Delta folder schema trigger an automatic full refresh.
 To manually trigger a full refresh, perform the following steps.